-The MPO staff will collect relevant data that will be used as inputs into our Geographic Information System and TransCAD software and CRIS data, for traffic modeling, safety performance measures targets.
-Types of data collected will include crash, death and serious inujury, bicycle-pedestrian information, demographics, American Community Survey statistics, Census information, residential and commercial development figures, air travel data, hotel/motel occupancy information, labor and employment statistics and other local data and information.
+The MPO staff will collect relevant data that will be used as inputs into our Geographic Information System and Trans CAD software and CRIS data, for traffic modeling, safety performance measures targets.
+Types of data collected will include crash, death and serious injury, bicycle-pedestrian information, demographics, American Community Survey statistics, Census information, residential and commercial development figures, air travel data, hotel/motel occupancy information, labor and employment statistics and other local data and information.

-MPO Transportation Planning/GIS Technician, Admin Assitant and Director collected several forms of data including demographics, income, labor, education, and freight.
+MPO Transportation Planning/GIS Technician, Admin Assistant and Director collected several forms of data including demographics, income, labor, education, and freight.
+We have participated with local Census staff to assist with Base and University students as well as underrepresented areas of our community to boost participation in the Census Count.
 Staff analyzed collected data from the U.S. Census and the American Community Survey.
 Other data analyzed included crash and accident data from TxDOT and San Angelo Police Department.
 Data collected was used for developing and updating the long- and short-range transportation plans and transportation studies.
+This data was used to report on MPO performance targets in Safety, Travel Time Reliability and Pavement and Bridge condition.